 Travelling by bus is already a really green way to travel and Nottingham City Transport has had one of the youngest and most environmentally friendly bus fleets in the country for a long time.

 But, with ambitious government targets to reduce CO2 emissions by 80% by 2050 and a need to improve air quality locally from 2020, it’s time for us to go even greener!

 Working in partnership with Nottingham City Council, Scania, Alexander Dennis and Roadgas, with part funding from OLEV (Office of Low Emission vehicles), we’re running the largest fleet of bio-gas double deck buses in the world!

-Launched in 2017, these super environmentally friendly bio-gas buses reduce CO2 emissions by up to 84%* compared to an equivalent brand new diesel double deck bus.
+Launched in 2017, these super environmentally friendly bio-gas buses reduce CO2 emissions by up to 84%* compared to an equivalent brand new diesel double deck bus and have prevented over 26,000 tonnes of CO2 and 180,000Kgs of NOx being emitted.

 Lower emissions means a cleaner city for all!